ocpi/ocpi/mod_tariffs.md

 When the CPO deletes a Tariff, they will update the eMSPs systems by calling [DELETE](#224-delete-method) on the eMSPs Tariffs endpoint, with the ID of the Tariff that is deleted.

+When the CPO is not sure about the state or existence of a Tariff object in the eMSPs system, the CPO can call the [GET](#221-get-method) to validate the Tariff object in the eMSP system.

 ### 1.2 Pull model